-Absence management is the attempt to reduce the amount of time people take off due to sickness or injury.
+Absence management is your attempts to reduce the amount of time people take off due to sickness or injury and by sickness we refer to both physical and mental health.
 We call this "absenteeism".

 Absence management can be formal or informal.

 - Rules and regulations